 BOLLING, George Melville.
 Baltimore 13.4.1871 — Princeton N.J.
-1963.
-U.S. Indologist.
+1.6.1963.
+U.S. Greek Scholar and Indologist.
 Professor of Classical Philology in Columbus.
 Son of William Nicholls B. and Hannah Lamb Bonham.
 Educated at Loyola College in Baltimore (A.B.
-1891), and at Johns Hopkins, where Ph.D.
+1891), and at Johns Hopkins (now also Sanskrit under Bloomfield), where Ph.D.
 1896.
 In 1893-1913 Professor of Greek and Instructor or Associate Professor of Sanskrit and Comparative Philology at Catholic University of America in Washington D.C.
 In 1913-14 Johnston Scholar at Johns Hopkins.
 In 1914-40 Professor of Greek at Ohio State University in Columbus.
 Emeritus 1940.
-Married in 1898 with Irene Johnson.
+Married 1898 Irene Johnson.
 Wrote on Homer and the Veda, best known of his studies on Homeric text tradition.

 Last Updated on